 - National Association of Blind Students (NABS): This organization, founded in 1967, is dedicated to rights advocacy and raising public awareness regarding equality for blind students.
 You can find local resources using the NABS state division directory.

 - National Federation of the Blind (NFB): Students can find a wealth of scholarships, activities, publications, and academic resources through this organization that is dedicated to serving visually impaired and blind populations.
-NFB hosts a number of programs, like the International Braille and Technology Center for the Blind, Braille is Beautiful, and the Possibilities Fair for Seniors Losing Vision.
+NFB hosts a number of programs, like the International Braille and Technology Center for the Blind and Braille is Beautiful.

 - ZoomText: Ai Squared creates assistive software for computer users to selectively magnify content and hear text read aloud.
 Specialty ZoomText products also magnify mobile apps, videos, and image text.

 - NVDA Screen Reader: This free and open-source screen reading software enables users to navigate Windows computing systems with a speech synthesizer and braille display support.
 Both NVDA co-founders are blind, and are dedicated to developing more accessible software titles for themselves and the visually impaired community.

 - VoiceOver: This Mac screen reader and auditory interface system is actually native to the OS X environment.
 VoiceOver offers many customizable voice and keyboard navigation settings, along with extensive support for third-party apps, text in over 30 different languages, and Braille displays.

 - Dexteria: People of all ages can practice fine motor movements with this app, which can be used to improve coordination.
 It was developed with occupational therapy in mind.

 - TalkBoard: This communications app displays sentence fragments and words as selectable, visual tiles that can be assembled and played aloud from a mobile device.